 …but I did from rehab!

 They had just drove down about an hour from a little city outside of Austin, called Lakeway.
 It was a quaint place back when we moved there in ‘96.
-Back then, its demographics consisted of mostly elderly folks and new, up-coming families, such as mine: My two parents, younger brother, and myself, the black sheep of the family.
-Now it’s become a full-blown city.
-Complete with its pretentious assholes.
+Back then, its demographics consisted of mostly elderly folks and new, up-and-coming families, such as mine.
+My family consisted of my two parents, younger brother, and myself, the black sheep of the family.
+Now, Lakeway had become a full-blown city.
+Complete with its mildly pretentious assholes—yours truly included.

-Back in the good days, it included several hundred homes, a Sonic, a couple golf courses, and a few stores—each splattered with ‘No Skating/Skateboarding’ signs.
-All thanks to my friends and I.
+Back in the good ‘ol days, it included several hundred homes, a Sonic, a couple golf courses, and a few stores—each splattered with ‘No Skating/Skateboarding’ signs—all thanks to my friends and I.

-Still a punk skater at heart.
-Cue: Fuck Authority by Pennywise
+Still a punk skater at heart, I am.

 But most importantly, it possessed access to my first real, physical escape from reality.
 The serene, sun-filled freedom of Lake Travis.